Bartow, Florida: Education

-The schools in Bartow are operated by the Polk County School Board, although several of them predate the establishment of the school board, and were autonomous at one time.
+The schools in Bartow are operated by the Polk County School Board, although several predate the establishment of the school board, and they were autonomous at one time.
 Bartow High School, formerly Summerlin Institute, is the oldest high school in the county and one of the oldest high schools in the state of Florida.

-In 1923 Union Academy, became the first African-American high school in Polk County.
+In 1923, Union Academy became the first African-American high school in Polk County.
 Court-ordered integration began in Bartow during the fall of 1969, and the former black high school Union Academy became a middle school.

-In 1971, Summerlin Institute officially became Bartow High School, a name it had been known as informally at least since the early 1900s.
-There are currently seven elementary schools and two middle schools which are feeder schools of Bartow High School.
-Located at the campus of Bartow High School is the International Baccalaureate School of Polk County which offers an academically challenging environment and the Summerlin Academy which offers a military-oriented education.
+In 1971, Summerlin Institute officially became Bartow High School, which it had been informally called since at least the early 1900s.

+There are currently seven elementary schools and two middle schools, which are feeder schools of Bartow High School.

+Located on the campus of Bartow High School is the International Baccalaureate School of Polk County, which offers an academically challenging environment, and the Summerlin Academy, which offers a military-oriented education.

 It is expected that the rapid growth of the Clear Springs development will necessitate the building of at least two elementary schools and a middle school within the next twenty years.
-As part of this development, a new Polk State College campus called The PSC Advanced Technology Center at Clear Springs is projected to open by 2012.
-This 20 acre campus will be located near the intersection of State Road 60 and 80 Foot Road.
+As part of this development, a new Polk State College campus called The PSC Advanced Technology Center at Clear Springs was projected to open by 2012.
+This 20 acre campus was planned to be located near the intersection of State Road 60 and 80 Foot Road.

-While there are currently no colleges or universities in Bartow, there are several within a 20 mi radius of Bartow.
-The nearest university, University of South Florida Polytechnic is located 6 mi northwest of city limits in Lakeland on a joint campus with Polk State College.
+While there are currently no colleges or universities in Bartow, there are several within a 20 mi radius.
+The nearest university, University of South Florida Polytechnic, is located 6 mi northwest of city limits in Lakeland, on a joint campus with Polk State College.
 Florida Southern College and Southeastern University are also located in Lakeland.
 Warner University is located to the east in Lake Wales.

 Media

 Bartow is part of the Tampa/St. Pete television market, the 13th largest in the country.
 There are two AM radio stations within the city: WQXM (1460 AM) and WWBF (1130 AM).
-These stations are part of the local Lakeland/Winter Haven radio market, which is the 94th largest in the country.
-In addition to the stations in the local market, people in the area have the choice of both Tampa Bay and Orlando area radio stations and as of the 2010 market sweeps several of the most listened to stations in the market are in the Tampa Bay area.
+They are part of the local Lakeland/Winter Haven radio market, which is the 94th largest in the country.
+In addition to the stations in the local market, people in the area have the choice of both Tampa Bay and Orlando area radio stations.
+As of the 2010 market sweeps, several of the most listened to stations in the market are in the Tampa Bay area.

 The Polk County Democrat is the only newspaper published within Bartow.
 It is a semi-weekly paper which began publication in 1931.
-The dominant daily newspaper is The Ledger out of Lakeland, although the Tampa Tribune, the News Chief out of Winter Haven, Florida and the Orlando Sentinel have some circulation in town.
+The dominant daily newspaper is The Ledger out of Lakeland, although the Tampa Tribune, the News Chief out of Winter Haven, Florida, and the Orlando Sentinel have some circulation in town.